Places to Go

 Know Before You Go

 Easy Public Transportation: Round-trip bus service on YARTS (Yosemite Area Regional Transportation System) is offered 3x daily from Mono County.
 Your fare includes the Park entrance fee.
 Yosemite: www.yarts.com or call 1-877-98-YARTS.
-Cost $2-$36 and Kids 12 and under Ride Free (one free child per paid adult)!
+Cost $4-$60.
+Children 5 and under ride for free.
+One child aged 6-12 rides for free with each paid adult fare.
+Reduced rates apply for seniors (62+), ADA eligible passengers, children ages 6-17, and veterans.

 Park Shuttle: For current status of the Yosemite Shuttle please visit: www.nps.gov/yose/planyourvisit/bus.htm